Spiuwirkid/VaultCourier/README.md

 ### **What the Installer Does** 🧐
 1. Installs all required Python dependencies.
-2. Configures your Telegram Bot Token and Chat ID.
+2. Configures your Telegram Bot Token and Chat ID using a `.env` file.
 3. Sets up the `vc` alias for easier usage.
 4. Adds everything to your shell profile (e.g., `~/.bashrc` or `~/.zshrc`).